wp-plugins/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.4.18 =
+* Added: bounce management (thanks to: https://github.com/cfortune/PHP-Bounce-Handler)
+* Added: compatibility with Polylang (multilingual plugin)
+* Updated: the script that creates the newsletter plain text (thanks to Thomas Heinen)
+* Updated: the priority of cron schedule filter now is very low so it could works also if other plugins break the schedule array
+* Updated: some javascript code to be compatible with jquery 1.9
+* Fixed: the ajax admin url used in frontend should work if FORCE_SSL_ADMIN is enabled and admin side is not https

 = 2.4.17 =
 * Fixed: now the "send a test newsletter" email goes out properly.